 The Scott L. Carmona College of Business and Management welcomes the newest cohort of the Vitito Global Leadership Institute.
-The sixth cohort of leaders began their journey in the Winter 2018 semester.
+The seventh cohort of leaders began their journey in the Winter 2019 semester.

 Kayla Burdick is a first-generation college student and a management major from Hartland, Michigan.
 Her current career goals include either human resource management or taking over the family real estate business.

 Daniel Evard is a management major from Imlay City, Michigan, and is a Resident Assistant in the Merry Jo Brandimore House.
 His professional goals include a career as either an Operations Manager or a Human Resources Manager.